 Gesywell supply professional and honest service.

-While mass-produced cast iron cookware is a fairly recent phenomenon, the actual process of making cast iron has been around for thousands of years&#;it&#;s thought to have originated in ancient China around the 6th century BCE.
-The process involves pouring an alloy (or compound) of iron and other metals into a mold made of compressed sand.
+The mass production of cast iron cookware is a relatively modern development, but the art of crafting cast iron has ancient roots, dating back thousands of years to China around the 6th century BCE.
+The crafting of cast iron involves pouring a blend of iron and other metals into a sand mold.

 Enameled vs. Unfinished Cast Iron